 Philosophy is concerned with the most fundamental issues involving the nature of the world and of human knowledge, values, and judgment.
-At Caltech, particular emphasis is placed on philosophy of the natural and social sciences, scientific inference, moral and political philosophy, and philosophy of mind, psychology, and the neurosciences.
-Members of the faculty have a variety of other interests, including philosophical logic, moral psychology, and the history of philosophy.
+At Caltech, particular emphasis is placed on philosophy of the natural and social sciences, scientific inference, and philosophy of mind, psychology and neuroscience.
+In addition to survey courses we offer courses on more focused topics, including causality, probability, quantum mechanics, space-time, free will, consciousness, and on ethical questions raised by modern science and technology.